X

 • It lowers the risk of the carpet being damaged in any way while your wardrobe installation takes place.

-• It opens up the possibilities for a greater choice in carpet colour and style, allowing you to find something that compliments your cabinetry beautifully.
+• It allows a wider choice of carpet colour and style, complementing your cabinetry beautifully.

 As per carpeting before fitted wardrobes, we recommend using a floor liner to level the bottom door track and provide a neat, straight edge.